Skip to main content

 This feature is in Public Preview.

 Lakeflow Designer provides a visual canvas for analysts to perform data analytics, preparation, and basic automation.
-In Designer, you create Visual data preps, each made up of a sequence of operators (such as filter, join, and transform) arranged as a DAG to produce a result.
-All transformations are backed by code, which supports moving workflows to production.
+In Designer, you create visual data prep files, each made up of a sequence of operators (such as filter, join, and transform) arranged as a DAG to produce a result.
+All transformations are backed by code, which allows you to version files in Git and schedule them as jobs to seamlessly move to production.

 With Lakeflow Designer, you can: